- Wedding Photography pricing UK

 Not every wedding photographer grows through experience

 Everyone has different personalities – some of us are driven to constantly improve and learn, others think – if it ain’t broke don’t fix it.
-I have been a wedding photographer for 10 years, and even now I can see my skills developing from one year to the next.
+I have been a wedding photographer for over 10 years, and even now I can see my skills developing from one year to the next.

 What about natural wedding photography skills?